 As President, Roosevelt was more vigorous in supporting regulation of large companies (Trusts) which were considered to be exploiting their monopoly power.
 He brought 44 trusts, including the highly symbolic investigation of J. Rockefeller’s Standard Oil.

 In 1902, he also supported the creation of the US Department of Commerce and Labour.
 After a coal strike broke out in May 1902, Roosevelt personally intervened to negotiate a solution.
 It involved concessions for both sides, including moderate pay increases for workers.
-Roosevelt stated he sought a fair ’square deal’ with both labor and capital.
+Roosevelt stated he sought a fair ’square deal’ with both labour and capital.
 Towards the end of his presidency, he became more progressive, suggesting progressive income tax, tax on inherited wealth and ideas for the formation of a welfare state.

 Roosevelt was active in other areas.
 He regulated railroads, investigated corruption and brought in new deals to outlaw dangerous chemicals in food.
 Roosevelt was one of the most activist Presidents of his generation.
 His zeal for reform and regulation extended to many areas, though Congress did not always support him, especially in his second term.
 He issued over 1,000 executive orders, a record number.
-By 1907, after the Financial Crisis, Congress were increasingly rebellious with conservative Republicans vetoing the presidents proposals.
+By 1907, after the Financial Crisis, Congress was increasingly rebellious with conservative Republicans vetoing the president’s proposals.

-Roosevelt’s success was partly attributable to his personal charisma and also good relationship with the Press.
+Roosevelt’s success was partly attributable to his personal charisma and also a good relationship with the Press.
 He had daily briefings in the White House and instigated the first White House press briefings.
-Roosevelt was instrument in placing the President at the forefront of the American political system.
+Roosevelt was an instrument in placing the President at the forefront of the American political system.
 His prominence can be contrasted with the weaker presidencies of the late Nineteenth Century.

 Roosevelt more than anything was an evangelist for physical exercises, ‘manliness’ and courage.
 He himself, exercised strenuously until the last few years when he was hampered by leg problems.

 He hated the term ‘Teddy’ Roosevelt, though it was widely adopted by the press and popular culture.
-Those close to him, used his preferred term – ‘colonel’.
+Those close to him used his preferred term – ‘colonel’.